-- Consider the child 's wishes and feelings, but not promise confidentiality - Consider any urgent medical needs of the child - Make an immediate referral via a discussion with Children's Advice and Duty Service (ChAD) if there has been a disclosure and/or allegation of abuse or are clear grounds for concerns about the child's safety and well-being - Wherever possible, talk to parents, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place the member of staff or others at risk - Consider whether to make a child protection referral to social care because a child is suffering or is likely to suffer significant harm and if this needs to be an immediate action. - Contact the designated officer for safeguarding in another agency if that agency is working with the family
+- Consider the child's wishes and feelings, but not promise confidentiality. - Consider any urgent medical needs of the child. - Make an immediate referral via a discussion with Children's Advice and Duty Service (ChAD).
+If there has been a disclosure and/or allegation of abuse or are clear grounds for concerns about the child's safety and well-being. - Wherever possible, talk to parents, unless to do so may place a child at risk of significant harm, impede any police investigation and/or place the member of staff or others at risk.